 If you don’t receive an email from me within 2 days, please check your spam folder especially if you have a Gmail or Hotmail account as these accounts often put new email addresses in the spam folder.
-If you give me your phone number I will call you instead of emailing you.
+If you give me your phone number I will app you via WhatsApp instead of emailing you.

 Thanks and have a nice day!